AshkanGanj/A-star-with-heuristic-function-in-N-puzzle/README.md

 # Implementation

 I have used six classes in my code: Node, Puzzle, Movements, pathFinder, Distance, and Heuristic.
-Node class defines the structure of the state(configuration) and also provides functions to move the empty space and generate child states from the current state.
-Puzzle class accepts the initial and goal states of the N-Puzzle problem and provides functions to calculate the f-score of any given node(state).
+Node class defines the structure of the state(configuration) and provides functions to expand states and generate child states from the current state.
+Movement class allows us to do movements in our puzzles.
+Puzzle class checks if we reach our goal state or not and, Also, print our states.
+PathFinder class plays an essential role.
+It finds different paths in our puzzle with a graph search algorithm.
+Distance and Heuristic are responsible for return distance for each state.